 - Tip: Try to visit this monastery in the early hours, to catch a glimpse of praying session.

 - Note: The monastery has staying facility that costs INR 250 per day (includes the food too)

+After you have completed your trip to Key Monastery, it is time to embark on another 15-minute long drive from the monastery courtyard to the highest village in the world.
+The Kibber village is situated at an altitude of 4,270m and is well connected by roads.
 Surrounded by hills and scenic sights on all sides, Kibber is a delightful place to visit for any explorer.
 Serenity and pristine beauty of the village will definitely captivate your imagination.
 Enjoy the community life in this small village by choosing home stays.
-In the morning, stroll across the village and watch the farmers ploughing their fields; enjoy some locally produced dry fruits and fresh fruits.
-As the day wears out Spiti River flowing beside the village turns into molten gold during sunset, it is a sight you cannot miss.
+In the morning, stroll across the village and watch the farmers ploughing their fields.
+Also enjoy some locally produced dry fruits and fresh fruits.
+As the day wears out visit the shores of the Spiti River, flowing beside the village.
+This river turns into molten gold during sunset, offering a sight you cannot miss.